ccwilliams1/WeatherWear_FE/README.md

 If you navigate in your browser to localhost:*** where the *** is the port number displayed in the terminal, you should see the interface

-In your web browser, type "localhost:3000" to view the interface